Mirador Television is an independent British TV startup, featuring news, history, lifestyles, commentary and documentaries.

 He has done his front-line stuff with 15 years in Northern Ireland at BBC and ITV, followed by a long stint with Reuters Television as London Anchor of the PBS daily coast to coast business programmes Morning and Nightly Business Reports.

-He still works with his MBR co-anchor Melissa Conti on Mirador Television.
 After Reuters, Hayes spent more than a decade in the immediate post war Balkans.
 Baltic States and the South Caucasus.
 He was part of the start-up team for Russia Today TV, now simply RT.

 He observed in these overseas postings that local radio and television was alive and well in almost every country in the world, except the UK.
 For some reason, he says, UK governance cannot think micro.
 It always must be macro.
 As local media shrinks, so governance gets worse and taxes rise.
 Hayes determined that his own area Lewes, should have a watchdog.